BingX Review 2026

 - Take a selfie for facial verification.
 You may need to blink or turn your head

 - Wait for approval.
-I got mine in 4 hours on a Tuesday.
-BingX quotes up to 24 hours
+BingX quotes up to 24 hours; many users report approval within 4-8 hours on weekdays

 Level 2 (optional, for maximum limits): Upload proof of address (utility bill, bank statement, or government letter dated within 3 months).